Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Returning Tricks

-Most of this info has focused on Tony Hawk’s Pro Skater 4 in particular, so let’s circle back and go over the tricks the remake is keeping and altering for the two games.
+Much of this information has been around Tony Hawk’s Pro Skater 4 specifically, so let’s loop back and go through the tricks that remake is maintaining and modifying across the two games.

 New Tricks